domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Strive for continuous improvement; it is good enough for all intents and purposes.

 The best engineer is completely replaceable by another human; even better, by an algorithm.
 Thus, an engineer should strive for self-automation.
-Write the engineering specification of yourself (what you do in your job/career).
+Write the engineering specification of yourself (what you do in your job).

 For every task, first define the "measure of success".

-MYOB (and BYOB): Mind your own business (and, while you're at it, bring your own beer).
+MYOB (and BYOB): Mind your own business (and, while you're at it, bring your own dang beer).

 Use the Oxford comma.
 It is more professional, accurate and precise.
 See, doesn't that bother you, too?